-THE OFFERINGS Issuer: Tethys Petroleum Limited Selling Shareholder: CanArgo Limited (a wholly-owned subsidiary of CanArgo) Treasury Offering: • Offered Shares under the Minimum Offering • Offered Shares under the Maximum Offering Secondary Offering: Up to • Offered Shares Offering Price: \$ • per Offered Share Offering Amount: \$ • pursuant to the Minimum Offering \$ • pursuant to the Maximum Offering Up to \$ • pursuant to the Secondary Offering Up to \$ • total under the Offerings Form of Offerings: Marketed offerings in all provinces of Canada other than Québec by way of long form prospectus on a "best efforts" basis.
+THE OFFERINGS Issuer: Tethys Petroleum Limited Selling Shareholder: CanArgo Limited (a wholly-owned subsidiary of CanArgo) Treasury Offering: 9,090,909 Offered Shares under the Minimum Offering 18,181,818 Offered Shares under the Maximum Offering In addition, the Company has granted to the Agents the Over-Allotment Option.
+See " Plan of Distribution ".
+Secondary Offering: Up to 8,000,000 Offered Shares Offering Price: US\$2.75 per Offered Share Offering Amount: US\$25,000,000 pursuant to the Minimum Offering US\$50,000,000 pursuant to the Maximum Offering Up to US\$22,000,000 pursuant to the Secondary Offering Up to US\$72,000,000 total under the Maximum Offering and Secondary Offering Form of Offerings: Marketed offerings in all provinces of Canada other than Québec by way of long form prospectus on a "best efforts" basis.
 Private placement in the United States pursuant to exemptions from the requirements of the 1933 Act and offering to other jurisdictions as permitted by applicable securities laws and as mutually agreed upon by the Agents, CanArgo, the Selling Shareholder and the Company.
-Ordinary Shares Outstanding: As at ● , 2007 Prior to After After Completion of the Treasury Completion of the Minimum Completion of the Maximum Offering Offering Offering Ordinary Shares $(basic)^{(1)(2)} \dots 26,934,878 \bullet \bullet$ Notes: (1) After giving effect to the Share Consolidation and after giving effect to the issuance of 6,000,000 Ordinary Shares (30,000,000 Pre-Split Ordinary Shares) on May 9, 2007 in respect of the Company's acquisition of the interest in BNM it did not previously own.
-See "General Development of the Business - Company History".
-(2) Without giving effect to the proposed issuance of 1,500,000 Ordinary Shares as consideration in connection with the acquisition of NBC (Aral Vostochniy Block) or to the exercise of any of the options and warrants referred to under "Options and Warrants to Purchase Securities".
-Shareholdings Post-Closing: After giving effect to the Closing of the Minimum Offering, CanArgo will indirectly hold approximately • % of the issued and outstanding Ordinary Shares, the remaining • % of which will be held by current shareholders of the Company (other than CanArgo) and by investors under the Offerings.
-After giving effect to the Closing of the Maximum Offering and assuming full subscription of the Secondary Offering, CanArgo will indirectly hold approximately • % of the issued and outstanding Ordinary Shares, the remaining • % of which will be held by current shareholders of the Company (other than CanArgo) and by investors under the Offerings (• % and • %, respectively, if the Maximum Offering is sold but no Offered Shares are sold in the Secondary Offering).
+Ordinary Shares Outstanding: As at May 31, 2007Prior toAfterCompletion ofCompletion ofCompletion ofCompletion ofthe Treasurythe MinimumOfferingOfferingOfferingOffering Ordinary Shares (basic) (1) 26,934,878 36,025,787 45,116,696 Note: (1) Without giving effect to the proposed issuance of 1,500,000 Ordinary Shares as consideration in connection with the acquisition of NBC (Aral Vostochniy Block), the exercise of the Over-Allotment Option or to the exercise of any of the options and warrants referred to under "Options and Warrants to Purchase Securities".
+Shareholdings Post-Closing: After giving effect to the Closing of the Minimum Offering and assuming that no Offered Shares are issued in the Secondary Offering, CanArgo will indirectly hold approximately 22.2% of the issued and outstanding Ordinary Shares, the remaining 77.8% of which will be held by current shareholders of the Company (other than CanArgo) and by investors under the Offerings.
+After giving effect to the Closing of the Maximum Offering and assuming full subscription of the Secondary Offering, CanArgo will not hold any Ordinary Shares and all Ordinary Shares will be held by current shareholders of the Company (other than CanArgo) and by investors under the Offerings.
 See "Principal Shareholders and Selling Shareholder".
-Closing: Provided the Minimum Offering has been subscribed for, the initial Closing will take place on or about ● , 2007, subject to change, as the Agents, the Company, the Selling Shareholder and CanArgo may agree, and in any event not later than ● , 2007.
-One or more additional Closings may occur until the earlier of the Maximum Offering being subscribed and ● , 2007.
-See "Plan of Distribution".
+Closing: Provided the Minimum Offering has been subscribed for, the initial Closing will take place on or about June 27, 2007, subject to change, as the Agents, the Company, the Selling Shareholder and CanArgo may agree, and in any event not later than July 6, 2007.
+One or more additional Closings may occur until the earlier of the Maximum Offering being subscribed and September 13, 2007.
+See " Plan of Distribution ".